mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 ..
 Both technologies perform about 10 percent slower when they share the channel.

-After tweaking the Wpan parameters, the Wifi performance decreases even more, to about 5000 packets.
+After tweaking the WPAN parameters, the Wifi performance decreases even more, to about 5000 packets.
 However, the results show that in this scenario, the Wifi is mostly unaffected by the iteration parameter's value, the performance is more or less the same, around 5000 packets.
-However, the Wpan is more affected by the parameter, and in the best case, it has about the same performance (48.6 packets) as in the case where it operated without interference from the Wifi (49 packets).
+However, the WPAN is more affected by the parameter, and in the best case, it has about the same performance (48.6 packets) as in the case where it operated without interference from the Wifi (49 packets).